SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-10-symphony-thoughts.md

   collapse of human civilization and at worst general extinction of humanity and a lot more?
-- What if we can't depose the would-be aristocrats of economic inequality, and they move from our current New Gilded Age to a New Dark Ages of hierarchical, fascist society?
+- What if we can't depose the would-be aristocrats of economic inequality, and they move from our current New Gilded Age to a New Dark Age of hierarchical, fascist society?
 - What if the idiots developing AI willy-nilly, in a _huge_ [Tragedy of the Commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons), pursue private interests to our extinction as a species, as seems the case now?